aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 the cells of the suspicious values may be coloured in light pink, pink, or red, based on the suspicion levels Low, Normal, or High, respectively.

 After adjusting the most critical values highlighted in the graphical user interface to more realistic numbers, the user may re-solve the model and observe the effect.
 If the model turns feasible, then the issue has been resolved/explained.
-If the model still stays infeasible, then a new call to the function :any:`GMP::Instance::GetInfeasibleData` may reveal additional information about potentially incorrect data and the process may be repeated in a similar way until the model becomes feasible again.
+If the model still stays infeasible, then a new call to the procedure :any:`GMP::Instance::GetInfeasibleData` may reveal additional information about potentially incorrect data and the process may be repeated in a similar way until the model becomes feasible again.
 It could happen that a few iterations are required in order to fully explain the cause of the infeasibility and to resolve the issue with the incorrect user data completely.